gabeg805/Brightness/README.md

 What is it?
 ===========

-Control and display screen brightness.
+Display and control the screen brightness.